maxcroasdale/maxcroasdale.github.io/content/posts/aug-2024/bedroom-boards.md

 ---

-Staining and sanding the boards at the periphery to blend them with the other newly stained boards.
+The boards at the periphery of the bedroom were painted black.
+Sand them, apply a stain then rub and sand it back to blend them with the other newly stained boards.
-This involves a lot of hard sanding with the mouse.
+This involves quite a lot of hard sanding with the mouse.